bcornec/Lab-git/Python-Redfish/README.md

 `$` **`source redfish/bin/activate`**

 Your prompt should change to reflect that modification.
 You now have a completely separate python environment you can play with, without impacting the one running on the system.
 This is pretty handy and can also allow to manage multiple python versions in parallel.
+Or as is indicated in the install instructions, to overcome the incompatibility with the previous python-redfish module.
 So now, let's install safely the redfish module here:

 `$` **`pip install redfish`**